Happy Children Love Learning

 All chidren in the school get a free daily snack of fruit or vegetable mid morning.
 Children in Foundation Stage (Reception and Nursery) also get offered a drink of milk at no charge.

-Currently, pupils are not able to bring a packed lunch from home.
+Pupils are not able to bring a packed lunch from home.

 To support our school funding, we encourage all families who are elgible for certain benefits to apply for Pupil Premium (Free School meal) funding.
 The school receives an extra £1320 per pupil.
 You can check your eligibility here.